petersphilo/humhub-social_stats/README.md

 ## Installation (Manually, using Release zip - for those not comfortable with the command line)

-- Download (or use wget) the zip file here: [https://github.com/petersphilo/humhub-social_stats/releases/latest/download/social_stats.zip](https://github.com/petersphilo/humhub-social_stats/releases/latest/download/social_stats.zip)
+- Download the zip file from [/releases/latest](https://github.com/petersphilo/humhub-social_stats/releases/latest)

 - Upload it to the `protected/modules` directory of your HumHub installation and expand it (then delete the zip file)